JirkaNeu/VBA-Search_Excel/README.md

 # VBA-Search_Excel

-Excel VBA macro to search a specific column for a term entered by a user via Text-Input and Button.
+Excel VBA script to search a specific column of a specific sheet for a term entered via Text-Input (Input Box).
+Corresponding id values in a second column are being returned along with the result(s) in a Message Box.